 The Bentley MCP was developed and continues to be refined with input from students.
 Each spring an annual survey is sent out to MCP students asking for feedback on the current program and what they would like to see implemented in the future.
 In addition, the Director of Client Services meets bi-weekly with the Student Government Association's Vice President for IT to continue the conversation between students and Bentley Administration.
 Service Guidelines and Restrictions.

 There are three phases that comprise the MCP:

 - First Week: During First Week, all incoming freshmen and new transfer students receive their notebook computer during their computer training session.
 At this session, students learn about their new notebook computer, about Bentley electronic resources available to them and how they can find support.
 Check out the presentation students saw during the past First Week!
 Learn more.

 - Junior Swap: Eligible students return their two year old notebook computer for the latest in business-class notebook technology.
 The "swap" concept was presented to Bentley Administration by the Student Government Association.
 Learn more.

-- Leaving Bentley Checkout (LBC): As part of the final stage, seniors graduating from Bentley run through the Senior Notebook Process prior to graduation to ensure the notebook they leave with is ready for a non-Bentley environment.
+- Leaving Bentley Checkout (LBC): As part of the final stage, seniors graduating from Bentley run through the Leaving Bentley Checkout Process prior to graduation to ensure the notebook they leave with is ready for a non-Bentley environment.
 Learn more.